marleeeeeey/cpp_notes/README.md

 ## Overview

 This repository includes [my notes about C++](/THEORY.md), taken after watching presentations from CppCon and other conferences, as well as reading books.
 The complete list of references is available in this file [LINKS.md](/LINKS.md).
+Very short notes are in the [THOUGHTS.md](/THOUGHTS.md) file.

 In the [code folder](/code), there are examples of my programs illustrating the intricacies of the C++ language.